jaidetree/idle-parens/resources/projects/2018-12-27-8-book-report.md

 4. Wrote a quick and dirty version of the macro, pushed it up, asked for feedback in the Clojure slack community.
 5. After receiving positive feedback from the community I refined it and supported more features that I thought would be useful in this problem space.
 6. Wrote unit tests where appropriate.
-7. Designed a logo, just for fun to give the tool a more polished look.
+7. Designed a logo, for fun, to give the library a more polished look.

 ## <span class="project__discoveries">Discoveries</span>
 - Got a strong first taste of the power of Clojure macros.
-They&rsquo;re really powerful!
+They&rsquo;re _quite_ powerful!
 - I can work from books a bit faster now :smile:
-- Learned that asking simpler Clojure questions in the Slack helped me learn more than asking complex, tool-specific questions.
-For instance asking what the best way to concat two lists together I got a lot of great answers.
+- Learned that asking simpler Clojure questions in the Slack helped me learn more, faster, than asking complex, tool-specific questions.
+For instance asking "What is the best way to concat two lists together?" provided way better answers than "How do I combine two vectors of reitit route collections?".